La Société Expéditionnaire

 La Société Expéditionnaire is a Pennsylvania-based independent record label established in 2006 by Lewis & Clarke's Lou Rogai.
 On previous Lewis & Clarke albums, the liner notes contained a contact address for "The Expeditionary Society", a nod to the exploratory reference of Lewis & Clarke.
 This phrase was also taped to the door of Rogai's studio in Delaware Water Gap, Pennsylvania.
 An intoxicated French Appalachian Trail through-hiker mistakenly stumbled into the practice room, thinking it was the local hostel, and exclaimed "La Société Expéditionnaire!".

 The first official release was a split 7-inch record by Strand of Oaks and Dragon Turtle.
-It marked the first of many working collaborations between Rogai and Dragon Turtle's Tom Asselin (audio engineer) and Brian Lightbody (graphic designer).

 Mission

-La Société Expéditionnaire is an independent record label which provides a framework of production, promotion and distribution for musicians and artists.
+La Société Expéditionnaire is an independent record label that provides a production, promotion, and distribution framework for musicians and artists.
 The goal is to uncover and expose the "hidden gems" of wild, fragile and obscure music.